RajatJangra2653/dp-420-cosmos-db-dev/instructions/14-functions.md

-# Lab 07b - Integrate Azure Cosmos DB SQL API with Azure services
+# Process Azure Cosmos DB for NoSQL data using Azure Functions

 ## Lab scenario

 The Azure Cosmos DB trigger for Azure Functions is implemented using a change feed processor.
-You can create functions that respond to create and update operations in your Azure Cosmos DB SQL API container with this knowledge.
+You can create functions that respond to create and update operations in your Azure Cosmos DB for NoSQL container with this knowledge.
 If you have implemented a change feed processor manually, the setup for Azure Functions is similar.

-In this lab, you will process Azure Cosmos DB SQL API data using Azure Functions.
+In this lab, you will

 ## Lab objectives

 In this lab, you will complete the following tasks:
-- Task 1: Create an Azure Cosmos DB SQL API account.
+- Task 1: Create an Azure Cosmos DB NoSQL API account.
 - Task 2: Create an Azure Function app and Azure Cosmos DB-triggered function.
 - Task 3: Create an Log Analytics workspaces.
 - Task 4: Create an Application Insights.